Professional Services Maturity Model

 The Professional Services Maturity Model™

-The core tenet of the PS Maturity Model™ is PSOs achieve success through the optimization of five Service Performance Pillars™:
+The core tenet of the PS Maturity Model™ is that PSOs can improve performance through the optimization of five Service Performance Pillars™:

 The Professional Services Maturity Model™ is designed to help Professional Service Organizations (PSOs) understand their relative performance compared to an expansive benchmark of peers.
 It provides visibility into critical business processes and key performance measurements so organizations can compare, diagnose and improve their own performance.
-It also provides prescriptive advice so organisations can pinpoint current levels of maturity and visualize the steps required to advance to the next level.
+It also provides prescriptive advice so organizations can pinpoint current levels of maturity and visualize the steps required to advance to the next level.
+Not least, it enables PS leaders to understand benchmark standards for such metrics as average PS employee billable utilization, project margin, AI adoption, and 150+ other KPIs core to running a modern PSO efficiently..

 Leadership